Theatre in Greece

 - Study modern Greek language and classical Greek culture and history

 - Earn 6 hours of academic credit through completion of the program and fulfill Goal 4.2

-- Includes excursions to other sites in Greece, including Athens, Delphi, and Mycenae
+- Includes excursions to other sites in Greece, including Athens, Delphi, Mycenae & Corfu

 The program will offer participants an opportunity to learn the Greek culture and language in its native environment, right in the midst of the township of Katohi, a rural farm community of Greece, and to experience preparing and performing a Greek tragedy in the ancient outdoor theatre of Oiniades.